ment2008/POE2/README.md

 This is an enhanced version of the Uber Filter, offering even more refined customization to streamline your gameplay.
 It’s designed to hide an extensive range of less valuable items, ensuring only the most essential loot stands out.

 Hidden Items:

-Orb of Augmentation, Orb of Transmutation, Scroll of Wisdom, Uncut Support Gems, Flasks, Waystones (Tier 1-12).
+  -Orb of Augmentation, Orb of Transmutation, Scroll of Wisdom, Uncut Support Gems, Flasks, Waystones (Tier 1-12).

-Magic/White Rarity:

-Boots, Gloves, Helmets, Body Armours, Crossbows, Bows, Two-Hand Maces, Quarterstaves, Staves, Wands, Shields, Foci, One-Hand Maces, Quivers, Sceptres.
+  -Magic/White Rarity:  Boots, Gloves, Helmets, Body Armours, Crossbows, Bows, Two-Hand Maces, Quarterstaves, Staves, Wands, Shields, Foci, One-Hand Maces, Quivers, Sceptres.

-Rare Rarity:

-Body Armours, Crossbows, Bows, Two-Hand Maces, Staves, Shields, One-Hand Maces.
+  -Rare Rarity: Body Armours, Crossbows, Bows, Two-Hand Maces, Staves, Shields, One-Hand Maces.

 This filter ensures your screen remains clutter-free and focused on the items that truly matter for endgame progression and efficiency!